poline3939/poline3939.github.io/_pages/teaching.md

 <br>

 *  Lecturer I,  Hong Kong Baptist University (September 2023 - now)  <br>
+    - Serve as Academic Coordinator and Course Coordinator at School of Continuing Education.
     - Course development and lecture knowledge in Data Science division: Network and Data Security, Deep Learning, and IT management.
-    - Serve as Academic Coordinat or and Course Coordinator at School of Continuing Education, Hong Kong Baptist University.
+Supervise students with their study and graduation projects.
     - Organize guest lectures and seminars in data science.
 Lead outreach student study tour in Japan.

-<b> Lecturer, Hong Kong University of Science and Technology (HKUST) (July 2017 - 2020) </b>  <br>
+*  Lecturer, Hong Kong University of Science and Technology (HKUST) (July 2017 - 2020)  <br>
-<i> Teach Calculus and Linear Algebra, to HKUST students.
-Lecture knowledge of indefinite and definite integral and their application, convergence of sequences and series, and rules of differentiation to students. </i>
+   - Course development on calculus, linear algebra, and basic signal processing.
+   - Assist in graduation students' research supervision.
+   - Offer advice to industry partners for products improvement.

-<b> Teaching Assistant, Duke University (January 2014 - December 2014) </b>  <br>
+*  Lecturer and Teaching Assistant, Duke University (January 2014 - July 2017)  <br>
-<i> Assist in teaching Random Signal and Noise course, and Signal and System course.
-Grade homework and exams, hold office hours for student's questions, and present tutorial sessions.  </i>

-<b> Lecturer, Duke University (November 2013)  </b>  <br>
-<i> Teach ECE 495: Signal Representation and Analysis.
-Lecture knowledge of blind source separation algorithms, such as infomax, maximum likelihood estimate, and independent component analysis (ICA) to students. </i>
+   - Course development and lecture signal processing courses, instruct optimization theory adn algorithms.
+   - Support studnets in national data analysis competions, such as Ocean-X Prize, Kaggle Marine Vocalization competitions.